I remember this one time when Stephanie and I were cruising the East Coast on Floating Home as if it happened yesterday.

 We’d just taken on 200 gallons of diesel fuel and we were off to our next port of call.

-If you’ve ever been on a two-engine boat with one engine down, you know: it takes a looooong time to come in to the nearest marina, even from a short distance, with just one engine running.
+Indeed, it takes a looooong time to come in to the nearest marina with just one engine running.

 Yikes!

-Anyway, we found a mechanic who quickly ruled out a fuel-line issue, then proceeded to open up panels and go through about a bazillion wires and whatnot.
+Then he proceeded to open up panels and go through about a bazillion wires and whatnot.

 Maybe you already see where this is going.